SeisComP/seiscomp/doc/base/tutorials/help.rst

 * Troubleshoot and resolve problems with SeisComP

-:Pre-requisites for this tutorial:
+Pre-requisites for this tutorial:

-* None
+* Have your SeisComP installation and configuration available

-:Afterwards/Results/Outcomes:
+Afterwards/Results/Outcomes:

-* Improved understanding of ways to solve SeisComP problems
+* Improved understanding of ways to solve issues when operating SeisComP

-:Time range estimate:
+Time range estimate:

 * 5 minutes